An identifier is defined as a sequence of one or more characters forming a unique name.

 Host-identifier1 is the name of the main host variable.

 Host-identifier2 is the name of the indicator variable, used to signal the assignment of a NULL value to the host variable.
 See the Mimer SQL Programmer's Manual, Indicator Variables, for a description of the use of indicator variables.

 The colon preceding the host identifier serves to identify the variable to the SQL compiler and is not part of the variable name in the host language.

-In the syntax diagrams the term target-variable should be replaced by the following construction:
+In the syntax diagrams, replace the term target-variable, with the following construction:

 where routine-variable is:

 For more information, see: DECLARE VARIABLE, CREATE FUNCTION and CREATE PROCEDURE.

 Note: A routine-variable may only be specified in a Procedural usage context and a host-variable may only be specified in Embedded usage.

 Reserved Words gives a list of keywords reserved in SQL statements.
 These words must be enclosed in double quotation marks, "", if they are used as SQL identifiers.